mnnisar/MS-Excel-Data-Analysis/README.md

 # MS-Excel-Data-Analysis
-It includes all projects performed analysis in MS Excel
+It includes projects of analysis in MS Excel with Dashboards